 • SEO helps your team win qualified leads.
 After all, why would SEO even matter if it doesn’t feed your bottom line?
 Seventy percent of marketers report seeing more traffic, leads, and sales from SEO than pay-per-click (PPC) methods.
 Not to mention, qualified sales leads have a higher return on investment (ROI) and a higher close rate.

 • SEO builds your online credibility.
 When people see you on the first page, they will be more apt to trust you and click through to your site.
 Trust is everything when it comes to driving traffic and leads.
-And when Google grants you a high and mighty ranking spot in its search results, you’ll become THE business in your industry people will recognize and vouch for.
+And when Google grants you a high and mighty ranking spot in its search results, you’ll become THE business in your industry people will vouch for and recognize.

 So how exactly do you get more traffic and leads with SEO?
-Here are five ways to get started today.
+The key is to combine it with other digital marketing strategies.

 1. Choose Your Keywords Wisely